Bioconductor/bioconductor.org/content/help/newsletters/2015_January.md

 The following tables compare traffic from the fourth quarter of 2014 with the fourth quarter of 2013 (October 1 - December 28).

-In the fourth quarter we saw an increase in overall website traffic in the number of total users, total sessions and % new sessions.
-The increased bounce rate means there was an increase in the number of single-page sessions (i.e. sessions in which the person left the site from the entrance page without interacting with the page).
-Average session duration and pages per session both dropped slightly from 2013 numbers.
+In the fourth quarter we saw an increase in total sessions, new sessions and the number of total users.

 <table>
  <caption>Website traffic Q4 2014 vs Q4 2013</caption>